 Malak is a smaller suburb in Northern Territory within the Darwin local government area (postcode 0812).
-With a population of 3,013, the suburb has a mix of young professionals and families with a median age of 35.
+The area has roughly 3,013 residents and a mix of families and early-career residents, with a median age of 35.
 Households earn a median income of $87K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+NT employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NT also had 4 Commonwealth-backed major projects under construction, 3 underway, and 5 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward public admin & safety and healthcare.
 The top ancestries reported are Australian, English, Aboriginal Australian.

 Malak is served by 3 schools, including 1 primary, 2 secondary.
 The average ICSEA score is 807, which is well below the national average of 1,000.
 Public transport access includes 17 bus stops.

-From an investment perspective, Malak offers a gross rental yield of 3.0%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 3.0% (low yield).
 Property prices are near the state median ($530K/$711K).
 The price-to-income ratio of 6.1x is considered moderate.
 House prices have moved -3.6% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.